kolenaIO/kolena/docs/metrics/fpr.md

 ![FPR Image](../assets/images/metrics-fpr-dark.svg#only-dark)
 </div>

-FPR is often used in conjuction with [TPR (recall)](./recall.md).
+FPR is often used in conjunction with [TPR (recall)](./recall.md).
 By measuring both FPR and TPR, a more complete picture of a model's performance can be drawn.

 <div class="grid cards" markdown>